 Further, trials are inherently unpredictable.
 From the judge excluding certain evidence, to questionable eyewitnesses, inconsistent testimony and jury perception, an out-of-court settlement can provide a welcome degree of stability and control over the final outcome.

 Other Factors to Consider

-Even if you wish to settle your case, it is imperative that the defendant still understands that your attorney is willing to take your case to trial if necessary.
-If you make it clear that you have no intention of pursuing a lawsuit, the insurance company has no reason to offer you anything close to a fair settlement.
+Even if you wish to settle your case, it is imperative that the defendant still understands that your attorney is willing to litigate in court if necessary.
+If you make it clear that you have no intention of pursuing an actual lawsuit, the insurance company has no reason to offer you anything close to a fair settlement.